HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 ) }}

 <a hreflang="en" href="https://marketingplatform.google.com/about/analytics/">Google Analytics</a> is the most popular analytics tool, found on 74.19% of websites (mobile).
-Bemusingly, only 13.38% of mobile requests and 13.99% of desktop requests noted the use of <a hreflang="en" href="https://support.google.com/analytics/answer/6014872?hl=en#zippy=%2Cin-this-article">enhanced ecommerce</a>.
+Bemusedly, only 13.38% of mobile requests and 13.99% of desktop requests noted the use of <a hreflang="en" href="https://support.google.com/analytics/answer/6014872?hl=en#zippy=%2Cin-this-article">enhanced ecommerce</a>.
 However, as the main enhanced ecommerce features are for tracking the ecommerce journey through product listing page, product detail page, cart, and checkout, perhaps the reason that we do not see a greater percentage is due to a limitation of the survey being restricted to home pages.

 ### Tag managers